Please download the ACH loan authorization form here and fill it out so that we can process your payment correctly.

 Your signature and authorization go onto this section.
 If you are transferring funds through a joint bank account, make sure that you and the other account holder sign in the designated areas.

 The final part of the authorization form is only for bank use.
 Do not write anything here.

-Want to know more about ACH and credit card payment solutions?
-Check this link out!
+Learn more about ACH and credit card payment solutions.